 This book is realistic minimalism—you won’t find 5-ingredient entrées (how good could those be?), but made-from-scratch recipes that use common ingredients.
 They’re delicious and affordable.

 Melissa’s book offers quite a few vegetarian options, and I chose to make her Thai-spiced rice bowls.
-This recipe is perfect for transitional spring or fall weather, since it features warm curried peanut broth and hearty rice topped with lots of fresh garnishes.
+This recipe is perfect for transitional spring or fall weather, since it features warm curried peanut broth and hearty brown rice topped with lots of fresh garnishes.
 It’s almost like soup-meets-spring-rolls, and I’m really into it!

 My Recipe Notes